heritagefund/tech-docs/source/documentation/small_grants_service/guides/_guides.md

 where `APP_NAME` is the name of the Cloud Foundry app being deployed.

 ## How to setup Salesforce VSCode integration

+### Installation
-Follow the steps at: https://developer.salesforce.com/tools/vscode/en/getting-started/install After following these steps you should have installed the following:
+Follow the steps at: [https://developer.salesforce.com/tools/vscode/en/getting-started/install](https://developer.salesforce.com/tools/vscode/en/getting-started/install)

+After following these steps you should have installed the following:

 * JDK 11
 * Salesforce VSCode extensions
 * Salesforce CLI

-### Configuring VSCode
+### Configuration
 Set the JDK path for the Salesforce Extension:

 Code > Preferences > Settings > Extensions > Salesforce Apex Configuration > Java: Home